SteliosGian/churn-engineering/README.md

 ## Getting Started

+The dataset for this project is taken from <a href="https://www.kaggle.com/blastchar/telco-customer-churn" target="_blank">Kaggle</a>.
+It is a simple dataset regarding customer churn including both numeric and categorical features.
+It is a classification task with the target variable being binary (True/False), meaning that if a customer has left the company, the target variable is True/1, otherwise it is False/0.

+It is necessary to save the csv file from Kaggle to the <b>"data"</b> (src/python/src/data/) directory in order for the pipeline to work.

 To run the project, you need to clone this repo and run the docker/docker-compose-shell.sh script.

 This script runs the train, predict, or both phases.
 To run only the train phase,